advanced-rest-client/api-schema/README.md

 Scalars processing:

 1. If the shape is not required and `renderOptional` is not set return undefined.
+1. If there's an example and `renderExamples` is set then return parsed example value according to schema's data type
 1. If there's a default value, return the default value according to schema's data type
 1. If there's an enum value, return the first enum value according to schema's data type
-1. If there's an example and `renderExamples` is set then return parsed example value according to schema's data type
 1. Otherwise return a value that is a "default" value for the given data type ('', 0, false, null).

 Objects are processed property-by-property as defined above.

+Note, that the examples take precedence over the default or enum values.
+This is to make example generation consistent.
+If examples are processed after default value or enums then the result is a mix of examples and the other two, which is not what you expect.

 For unions you can pass the `selectedUnions[]` configuration option which the ids of all explicitly selected union members.
 When the library cannot find a member in the `selectedUnions` array then it takes the first available member to process the schema.